Keeping Safe – 2021 COVID STATEMENT

-We will be operating a daily maximum cap for visitors to ensure comfortable social distancing.
+We are operating a daily maximum cap for visitors to ensure comfortable social distancing.
 Through booking ahead or by joining our daily guest list, you will avoid the possibility of being disappointed if on arrival we have reached our daily limit and we must refuse you entry.

-We will be recording the details of all farm visitors for the sole purpose of “track and trace.”
+We are recording the details of all farm visitors for the sole purpose of “track and trace.”
 This information will only be retained for 21 days prior to disposal/destruction.

 We will accept cash as payment but we strongly advise all visitors to use contactless payment if possible.

 We at Dyfed Shires want all visitors to enjoy their stay with us.
-We will be open on Sundays-Thursdays from 10.45am until 4.30pm and on Fridays and Saturdays from 5pm-9pm.
 No-one will be asked to leave to make room for other visitors if our daily limit has been reached.